theodoreguo/Udacity/Machine Learning Engineer Nanodegree/Projects/Capstone/proposal.md

 Reading the provided CSV file produces a data frame of two variables, Id and Sequence.
 The Id variables are integers, and are exactly how we want them.
 The Sequence variable is in strings, so we will need to convert that to a list of numbers.
 Relative methods to deal with this kind of scenarios will be applied.

 #### Build and Train Model
 As mentioned above, a number in a sequence is equivalent to a word.
 Based on this observation, we try to predict the last number based on the preceding numbers.
-Hence, the problem can be treated as the [Natural Language Processing (NLP)](https://en.wikipedia.org/wiki/Natural_language_processing "Click to check") domain.
+Hence, the problem can be treated as the Natural Language Processing (NLP) domain.

 It's known that RNNs can use their internal memory to process arbitrary sequences of inputs.
-This makes them applicable to tasks such as unsegmented, connected [handwriting recognition](https://en.wikipedia.org/wiki/Handwriting_recognition "Click to check") or [speech recognition](https://en.wikipedia.org/wiki/Speech_recognition "Click to visit").
+This makes them applicable to tasks such as unsegmented, connected handwriting recognition or speech recognition.
 Hence, the RNNs approach will be applied in the project to handle the NLP domain problem.

 #### Model Evaluation
 The prdiction accuracy (i.e., the percentage of sequences where the next number is predicted correctly) can be applied to evaluate the designed model.

 The big question of this investigation, is whether this model can be used to predict the last term of a given sequence accurately.
-As the nature of the challenge was a contest, the predictions created by the model will be submitted online on [Kaggle](https://www.kaggle.com "Click to visit") for a blind evaluation and then returned an accuracy score.
+As the nature of the challenge was a contest, the predictions created by the model will be submitted online on Kaggle for a blind evaluation and then returned an accuracy score.

+[^fn1]: "Powers of primes.
+Alternatively, 1 and the prime powers (p^k, p prime, k >= 1).
+(Formerly M0517 N0185)", _https://oeis.org/A000961_
+[^fn2]: Natural language processing from Wikipedia, the free encyclopedia, _https://en.wikipedia.org/wiki/Natural_language_processing_
+[^fn3]: Kaggle Official Website, _https://www.kaggle.com_
+[^fn4]: Kaggle Integer Sequence Learning Competition, _https://www.kaggle.com/c/integer-sequence-learning_
+[^fn5]: Kaggle Integer Sequence Learning Dataset, _https://www.kaggle.com/c/integer-sequence-learning/data_
+[^fn6]: On-Line Encyclopedia of Integer Sequences® (OEIS®) Official Website, _https://oeis.org_
+[^fn7]: Recurrent Neural Networks from Wikipedia, the free encyclopedia, _https://en.wikipedia.org/wiki/Recurrent_neural_network_
+[^fn8]: Kaggle Integer Sequence Learning Competition Leaderboard, _https://www.kaggle.com/c/integer-sequence-learning/leaderboard_